hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ### Reference file

-**[Our postman scripts](https://github.com/hmrc/common-transit-convention-traders-postman)**.
-These were created by us in November 2020 and may not be viable in the future.
+**[Our Postman test scripts](https://github.com/hmrc/common-transit-convention-traders-postman)**.
+These were created by us in November 2020.
+These will not be monitored or updated

 **[Our XSD files](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html)** so you can validate your XML.
-Please note, where headers are different on XSD files compared to the NCTS API channel specifications, the XSD headers are correct.

-**[Trader Test Pack](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/782472/NCTS_8_trader_test_pack_version_6.3.2.pdf)**.
-This contains test scenarios that we publish.
+Please note, there are some known errors and omissions.
+These are all captured in the mapping document.

 **[Mapping document](/docs/xml-2-edifact-mapping-updated12112020.pdf)**.
 This has plain English header descriptions, XML and EDIFACT code.

+**[Trader Test Pack](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/782472/NCTS_8_trader_test_pack_version_6.3.2.pdf)**.
+This contains test scenarios that you can use.

 **[NCTS API channel specifications](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications)** to see a list of messages, message content and sequence diagrams.
 > Note, this is NOT the specifications document for the new CTC Traders API.
-So, there will be discrepancies.
 For example, the CTC Traders API will not use an EDIFACT wrapper or SOAP.
+An new version will be issued early in 2021.